Meat Impact | Environment | Overestimation | Climate Change | Eating Less Meat | Reducing the Impact | Conclusion | FAQ | Studies

 In short, the figures for transport only reflected the exhaust emissions of vehicles.

-On the other hand, for livestock, all factors that may be associated with the production of meat were taken into account.
+On the other hand, all factors associated with meat production were taken into account for livestock.

 For example, this includes agricultural feed and fertilizer production, electricity generation of farming operations, transportation of animals and meat products, or animal waste and gases.

-In turn, the transportation industry should have included vehicles, roads, airports, and bridges.
-Moreover, they should have considered emissions necessary to bring materials for vehicle parts to the manufacturer.
+The transportation industry should have included vehicles, roads, airports, and bridges.
+Moreover, they should have considered the emissions necessary to bring materials for vehicle parts to the manufacturer.

-Also, vehicle manufacturing requires enormous amounts of energy and employees who need food that has been grown, processed, transported, etc.
+Also, vehicle manufacturing requires enormous amounts of energy, and employees need food grown, processed, transported, etc.

 Consequently, you can’t compare such differently calculated figures.
 In the end, even the lead author of the FAO study, Henning Steinfeld, had to admit this publicly.